0authnt/cpp-cs1-labs/README.md

 **Credit for the original assignment design, course structure, and instructional materials belongs to the school, professor(s), and teaching staff who created the coursework.**

-Before publishing publicly, update the section below with your actual course information:

 - **School:** Kent State University
 - **Course:** CS 13011/13012